notauserx/fictional-fiesta/README.md

 - I have used Microsoft.Extensions.DependencyInjection nuget package to set up DI containers.

+- xUnit was used as a the unit testing framework

 - The PixelSortviewModel acts as a controller for the view.

 - The Pixel class is the model.